kanitsharma/react-blaze/README.md

 # react-blaze
-Webpack 4 powered react starter pack
+Having fun with react and webpack 4.